oh-my-fish/oh-my-fish/README.md

 ## Send us your theme!

-I'm hoping to collect a bunch of themes for our command prompts.
+We are hoping to collect a bunch of themes for our command prompts.
 You can see existing ones in the [themes](themes/) directory.

+> __Note__: Theme authors, make sure to include a screenshot in your pull request.

 ## Switching to fish